Universal Credit (UC): How much will I get? I'm a homeowner

 There are restrictions on the help provided if your mortgage or loan was taken out or increased after you became entitled to Universal Credit, or if your housing costs are deemed excessive.

-You will not receive a housing costs element for the first three months after qualifying to have one included in your award.
+You will not receive a housing costs element for the first nine months after qualifying to have one included in your award.
 This is called a 'qualifying period'.

 If you were receiving Jobseeker's Allowance or Employment and Support Allowance immediately prior to your Universal Credit claim, the time spent on that benefit can count towards your qualifying period.